CLIMATE HYSTERIA AND RELATED MATTERS BUT ‘WHO’ IS BEHIND ALL THIS?

 I shall not continue but leave it to you to read, research, evaluate and come to your own opinion.
 Suffice it to say that I have come to the conclusion that, at best, the case for global warming and/or climate change caused by mankind has not been proved and, at worst, it is a shameful deceit on the public.
 Consider the sequence – Ice Age, Climate Warming, Climate Change, Precautionary Principle – Res ipsa loquitor (things speak for themselves).

-If the climate is changing or warming, this does not necessarily that it is actions by mankind that is causing it.
+If the climate is changing or warming, this does not necessarily mean that it is actions by mankind causing it.
 When talking of climate or indeed of today’s weather the two most important elements are the sun and cloud cover.
 In 1991, two Danish scientists published a paper showing a striking correlation between quickening of sunspot activity and the rise in temperatures in the Northern Hemisphere in the twentieth century.
 A colleague, Henrik Svenmark studied data compiled by NASA from satellites all over the world.
 It showed a remarkable correlation between the extent of cloud cover and the relative intensity of cosmic rays.
-With his fellow scientist, Friis-Christensen, Sevnmark, they decided to publish their findings in 1997.
+With his fellow scientist, Friis-Christensen, Sevnmark, decided to publish their findings in 1997.
 It was suggested to the IPCC that the influence of the sun on climate change should be added to the list of topics worthy of further research but it was rejected out of hand.
 It conflicted with the preconceived notion that global warming was man-made.
 The authors were threatened with loss of funding and received derisive comment from fellow scientists at a conference of Nordic Scientists.
 However, when invited to join in the general scorn, Markku Kumala, (the Finish chairman of the International Commission on Clouds and Precipitation) to much surprise observed that Svensmark idea “could be right”.
 Other studies were beginning to lend credibility to the theory that variations in global temperature had been influenced by fluctuations in cosmic rays, not just in recent times but far back into prehistory.

 I recommend for your reading: